mikecinnamon/MLearning/[ML-06] Example - The churn model.md

 1. In this data set, we find a mix of scales that can be visualized with the method `.describe()`.
 This slowns down convergence in the  method `.fit()`, so we had the increase the parameter `max_iter`.
 This is not relevant in a model as simple as the one used in this example, but it will be in the complex that will appear later in this course.
 Try different values for `max_iter` in the specification of the `LogisticRegression()` and examine how the maximum number of iterations affects the model accuracy in this case.

-2. Rescale all the features which are not dummies and train the logistic regression classifier with the deafult number of iterations.
+2. Rescale all the features that are not dummies and train the logistic regression classifier with the default number of iterations.
 Do you get a warning about non-convergence now?

 3. Assume that the Omicron management plans to offer a **20% discount** to the customers that the model classifies as potential churners, and that this offer is going to have a 100% success, so the company will retain all the churners detected.
 Evaluate the benefit produced by this **retention policy** with the two models presented in this example.

-4. Define a Python function which gives the benefit in terms of the threshold and find an **optimal threshold** for this retention policy.
+4. Write a Python function which gives the benefit in terms of the threshold and find an **optimal threshold** for this retention policy.